jimdowling/hands-on-personalized-recommender/README.md

 ├── Makefile            # Commands to install and run the project ├── pyproject.toml      # Project dependencies
 ```

+## 👔 Dataset

+We will use the [H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations) dataset, available on Kaggle, open-source for academic research and education.

+It is an e-commerce dataset that contains fashion articles from the H&M clothes brand.

+It contains:
+- 105k articles
+- 137k customers
+- 31 million transactions

+More on the dataset in the feature engineering pipeline [Notebook](notebooks/1_fp_computing_features.ipynb) and [article](https://decodingml.substack.com/p/feature-pipeline-for-tiktok-like).

 ## 🌐 Live Demo